Skip to Content

 Entry Details

-Advance entry is preferred and will be set up via fabian4, see www.fabian4.co.uk, with a 50% discount for helpers.
+Advance entry is preferred and entries are now open via Fabian4, with a 50% discount for helpers.
 Please contact the organiser for the discount code before you enter.
 We are happy to accept help from members of any EAOA club.

 Advance entry will close at midnight on Thursday 6th June.
 Entry on the day (EOD) will be available between 10 am and 12 noon, subject to map availability.